Montana Elk Hunting: The Complete Guide

 Application Process and Bonus Points

-Montana’s draw system uses a bonus point squared formula — and understanding the math gives you a real strategic advantage when planning your draw strategy.
+Montana’s draw system uses a weighted bonus point formula — and understanding the math gives you a real strategic advantage when planning your draw strategy.
+Review Montana draw odds by district to see where your current bonus point total is competitive before you apply.

-• 0 bonus points = 1 entry (0² still gets a base entry)
+- 0 bonus points = 1 entry (every applicant gets a base entry)

-The squaring function means the advantage accelerates dramatically at higher point levels.
+The weighting means the advantage accelerates dramatically at higher point levels.
 A hunter with 10 points has 100 times the chance of a zero-point applicant.
-At 15 points, it’s 225 times.
-This system heavily rewards patience but still gives every applicant a mathematical shot — unlike pure preference systems where low-point holders have literally zero chance.
+At 15 points?
+It’s 225 times.
+The system heavily rewards patience.
+But it still gives every applicant a mathematical shot — unlike pure preference systems where low-point holders have literally zero chance of drawing.

 Application Timeline